-'Clean eating' is a recent food trend in Western nations (UK, US and Australia).
-It is significant for the way in which it combines and articulates a range of overlapping contemporary social phenomena; discourses of post-feminism and its collusion with neoliberalism (Wilkes, 2015), narratives of self-care, the promotion of self-transformation through food media, taste and class, celebrity culture and social media.
-Thus, in contributing to the journal's Special Themed Section, the article discusses the representation of foodwork as performative labour by examining how positions of race, class and gender intersect in the displays of upper-class white femininity advocating a restrictive diet (omitting the consumption of dairy, bread, meat, sugar, only eating alkaline foods, are some of the stipulations).
+"Clean eating" is a recent food trend in Western nations (UK, USA, and Australia).
+It is significant for the way in which it combines and articulates a range of overlapping contemporary social phenomena; discourses of postfeminism and its collusion with neoliberalism (Wilkes, 2015), narratives of self-care, the promotion of self-transformation through food media, taste and class, celebrity culture, and social media (Genz, 2015; Kowalczyk and Ponders, 2016; Redmond, 2013).
+Thus, in contributing to the journal's Special Themed Section, the article discusses the representation of foodwork as performative labor by examining how positions of race, class, and gender intersect in the displays of upper-class white femininity advocating a restrictive diet (omitting the consumption of dairy, bread, meat, sugar, only eating alkaline foods, are some of the stipulations).
 Digital food influencers can be examined to identify the strategies at work that deploy ideals of whiteness and neoliberal rhetoric in popular food culture.
-Restrictive diets have become a key element in the "contemporary ethos of trans-Atlantic cultures" (Shome, 2014: 180) and follows in the tracks of the new age therapies that have been embraced by celebrities and "upper-/middle class white women" in the past two decades (Shome, 2014: 178).
+Restrictive diets have become a key element in the "contemporary ethos of trans-Atlantic cultures" (Shome, 2014, p.
+180) and follows in the tracks of the new age therapies that have been embraced by celebrities and "upper-/middle class white women" in the past 2 decades (Shome, 2014, p.
+178; Figure 1).

-The whiteness that pervades this group assumes a 'no-need for-comment' status and feeds into the discourses of normalcy and relatability that predominate in digital media (Duffy and Hund, 2015; Kanai, 2019) and overlaps with the claims of universality that is an expression of white supremacist culture.
+The whiteness that pervades this group assumes a "no-need for-comment" status and feeds into the discourses of normalcy and relatability that predominate in digital media (Duffy & Hund, 2015; Kanai, 2019) and overlaps with the claims of universality that is an expression of white supremacist culture.
 These observations are attended to in this discussion.

-This article discusses the way in which the aesthetic of a "relatable" (Kanai, 2019), and curated upper middle-class white femininity fronts this food trend; an extreme approach to healthy eating.
-It is a lens through which understanding can be gained about how gender, (assumed to be heterosexual), race and class intersect to promote neoliberal mantras of the hard-working female entrepreneur and individual 'choice', which deny the structural advantages that are ascribed to upper-class white women.
+This article discusses the way in which the esthetic of a "relatable" (Kanai, 2019), and curated upper middleclass white femininity fronts this food trend; an extreme approach to healthy eating.
+It is a lens through which understanding can be gained about how gender (assumed to be heterosexual), race, and class intersect to promote neoliberal mantras of the hard-working female entrepreneur and individual "choice," which deny the structural advantages that are ascribed to upper-class white women.

-The article will begin with a discussion about the origins of clean-eating and this will be contextualised by considering the emphasis on the individual within academic debates and neoliberal rhetoric (Skeggs, 2004; Wilkes, 2015).
+The article will begin with a discussion about the origins of clean-eating and this will be contextualized by considering the emphasis on the individual within academic debates and neoliberal rhetoric (Skeggs, 2004; Wilkes, 2015).

-This discussion will draw on Beverley Skeggs' (2004) analysis of contemporary class making and Maurizio Lazzarato's (2009) consideration of the operations of neoliberalism as they have reconstituted the social.
-In this sense, the triumph of neoliberalism is evident in the way that neoliberal rhetoric has become common sense and works to obfuscate understanding of the realities of structural advantage (Hall and O'Shea, 2013; Bhopal, 2018).
-Indeed, the effectiveness of neoliberalism has been the way in which its agents have maintained control over narratives regarding ideal subjects and this has been entwined with the universalising tendencies of whiteness.
+This discussion will draw on Skeggs' (2004) analysis of contemporary class making and Lazzarato's (2009) consideration of the operations of neoliberalism as they have reconstituted the social.
+In this sense, the triumph of neoliberalism is evident in the way that neoliberal rhetoric has become common sense and works to obfuscate understanding of the realities of structural advantage (Bhopal, 2018; Hall & O'Shea, 2013).
+Indeed, the effectiveness of neoliberalism has been the way in which its agents have maintained control over narratives regarding ideal subjects and this has been entwined with the universalizing tendencies of whiteness.
 Thus, neoliberal discourses of the individual (or self-interest) and discourses of whiteness appear to work in tandem, with the effect of making subjects such as privileged white women in the clean eating movement appear compelling.